survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

-Or you can apply `use` and handle it there.
+W> `use` won't work with `options` alone even though it passes validation!
+See the [related webpack issue](https://github.com/webpack/webpack/issues/3556) for more information.

+If you want to go through `use`, you have to wrap it in an array.
 The advantage of this approach is that it allows you to set up multiple loaders per match in a readable manner.
 Since we are using only one loader, wrapping it in an array feels a little too much, but if we had more, this would work:

 ```javascript
 {